pawapuro

 To set the stage, it was late 2021 and I was becoming weirdly obsessed with sports (particularly baseball and hockey).
 My first introduction to PawaPuro was this Larry Bundy Jr video about "Five Unbelievably Massive Franchises You've Probably Never Heard Of"

 I don't remember a single line from that video, but after I watched it, something inside me of shifted.
 For the next 3 years or so, I spent every waking moment of my life obsessing over this franchise, (trying to) play the game on emulators and drawing fanart of the characters.
 I would "try" to talk about this game with everyone who would listen but they didn't know WTF I was even talking about.
+I even started learning Japanese just to play this game.

 ...But enough about me, let's dive in.